About Mini Plush Lops

-Mini Plush Lops are not simply a cross between a Mini Rex and Holland Lop like many believe, a true Mini Plush Lop has a total of 4 combined breeds including one of the smallest rabbit breeds the Netherland dwarf.
-The Mini Plush lop gets its small size from introducing some high quality Netherland Dwarfs dozens of generations back when the breed was in its first stages of evolving.
-Carefully planned percentages of three other breeds were selectively bred over a 12 year period of time from only the highest quality stock of each breed to inherit their small size, plush velvet coat, floppy ears and laid back and friendly personality.
+Mini Plush Lops are not simply a cross between a Mini Rex and Holland Lop like many believe, a true Mini Plush Lop has a total of 4 combined breeds including one of the smallest rabbit breeds, the Netherland Dwarf.
+The Mini Plush lop got its small size from D’Anniballe introducing some high-quality Netherland Dwarfs dozens of generations back when the breed was in its first stages of development.
+Carefully planned percentages of three other breeds were selectively bred over a 12-year period of time from only the highest quality stock of each breed to inherit their small size, plush velvet coat, floppy ears and laid back and friendly personality.

 Mini Plush Lop Breeding Program

-It all started in 1995 when Mrs. D’Anniballe and a few other breeders shared the same vision.
+It all started in the early 90’s when D’Anniballe and a few other breeders shared the same vision.
 All loved the personality and lopped ears of the Holland Lop and the soft coat of the Mini Rex.
-They decided to start a breeding program to try to create a rabbit that combined these traits, but it wasn’t easy.
-The Holland Lop was the desired size as well as the desired body type.
-The Mini Rex was added for massiveness and fur type.
-Unfortunately after two years of this breeding combination Mrs. D’Anniballe and the other breeders still weren’t producing what they desired.
+They decided to start a breeding program to try and create a rabbit that combined these traits, but it wasn’t easy.
+The Holland Lop was the desired size as well as the closest to the desired body type.
+The Mini Rex was added for fur type.
+Unfortunately, after two years of this breeding combination D’Anniballe and the other breeders still weren’t producing what they desired.
 The rabbits ears would not drop, making them look too much like a Mini Rex and their bone structure became too fine.
-Mrs. D’Anniballe’s co-breeders decided it couldn’t be done and quit the program, that’s when Devie D’Anniballe went solo and took matters into her own hands.
+Mrs. D’Anniballe’s co-breeders decided it couldn’t be done and stopped participating in the breeding program.
+That’s when Devie D’Anniballe went solo and took matters into her own hands.

 She added 3 pound Mini Rex’s with excellent coats to a Mini Lop.
 This gave the desired body type and caused the ears to fall, but the rabbits were too big.
 Only the doe’s that were created from this breeding were kept for future breeding.
 Mrs. D’Anniballe already had Holland/Mini Rex crosses she was partially satisfied with so she used those bucks to breed with her Mini Lop cross Doe’s to bring down the overall size.
 Only the doe’s from that combination were kept.
 At some point Netherland Dwarfs were added to the mix to bring the size down even more.
 All of the rabbits were bred only one time.
 If the doe’s had litters and raised them, two does were chosen out of those litters and the rest were culled from the herd.
 Only one or two bucks were chosen to be breeding bucks out of several litters and the rest were culled.